epaaso/comp-oncology/README.md

 We publish some ports to use the jupyter server.

-After that just run the command `jl` and a jupyter lab server will be launched.
+After that just run the command `jl` inside the container and a jupyter lab server will be launched.

 ## Running in servers

-It is recommended to run the notebook in a server with much RAM.
+It is recommended to run the notebook in a server with lots of RAM.
 Another advantage of having a container is that you can run everything witout having sudo acces.
-If you are doing so you can do a reverse proxy to acces this sever from your computer with a command like this:
+If you are doing so, you can launch a reverse proxy to acces this sever from your computer with a command like this:

 ```bash